Lamine Bey

-He was enthroned in unusual circumstances following the removal of his predecessor Muhammad VII al Munsif by the French Resident General Henri Giraud in 1943.
-It was not until the latter's death in 1948 that his legitimacy was recognised by the people of Tunisia.
+Lamine Bey was enthroned in unusual circumstances following the removal of his predecessor Moncef Bey by the French Resident General Henri Giraud in 1943.
+It was not until Moncef Bey's death in 1948 that Lamine Bey's legitimacy was recognized by the people of Tunisia.
 He took steps to align himself with the Tunisian national movement against the French protectorate but was sidelined by the Neo Destour after he accepted French-initiated reforms in 1954.
-Shortly after independence Lamine Bey was turned out of his palace along with his family.
+Shortly after independence, Lamine Bey was turned out of his palace along with his family.
 Their property was seized and several family members were imprisoned.
 He ended his days living in a small apartment in Tunis.

 Bey al-Mahalla (Crown Prince)

-On 19 June 1942 Ahmed II died and was succeeded by Muhammad VII (also known as Moncef Bey).
+On 19 June 1942 Ahmed II died and was succeeded by Moncef Bey.
 In accordance with tradition on 25 June Moncef Bey named Lamine Bey Bey al-Mahalla, or heir apparent, decorated him with the Ahd El-Amane and made him a Divisional General.
 A month later he had an opportunity to display his loyalty to his sovereign when he was contacted by one of the court counsellors, General M'hammed Belkhodja.
 Belkhodja, fearing for his own political future, was trying to persuade the French Resident General Jean-Pierre Esteva to depose Moncef Bey.
 Lamine Bey however warned the ruler of this conspiracy and Belkhodja was expelled from the palace on 30 July.